Russian

 Headless Princess--Midnight Watchings over Corpses--The Fire Bird, its

-connexion with the Golden Bird and the Phoenix EMILIAN THE FOOL A pike is captured by a fool and offers to grant him magical powers in return for its life.
+pike is captured by a fool and offers to grant him magical powers in

-THE HEADLESS PRINCESS In
+HEADLESS PRINCESS

 this Fairy Tale story a boy sees a witch take her head off and in